Interlacing sequences resulting from an interval split-merge dynamics and the induced probability measures: Introduction

 We sometimes choose the family of splitting proportions randomly.
-In this case, we will use upper-case letters for both the the splitting proportions $\bP=(P_{n,k}:n\ge1,\,1\le k\le n)$ and the break points $A_{n,k}$, but their relation will be the same, namely $A_{n,0}=A_{n,n+1}=0$ for all $n$ and
+In this case, we will use upper-case letters for both the splitting proportions $\bP=(P_{n,k}:n\ge1,\,1\le k\le n)$ and the break points $A_{n,k}$, but their relation will be the same, namely $A_{n,0}=A_{n,n+1}=0$ for all $n$ and

-In this paper, we mainly consider the following three choices for the splitting proportions. \begin{itemize} \item \textbf{Deterministic stratified fragmentation:} we choose a deterministic sequence $(p_n)_{n\geq 1}$ in $[0,1]$ and set $p_{n,k}=p_n$ for all $k$.
-An interesting special case is the choice $p_n\equiv p\in(0,1)$. \item \textbf{Random stratified fragmentation:} we set $P_{n,k}=P_n$ for all $k$, where $(P_n)_{n\ge1}$ are i.i.d.\@ random variables in $[0,1]$. \item \textbf{Fully random fragmentation:} we take $(P_{n,k}:n\ge1,\,1\le k\le n)$ to be an array of i.i.d.\@ random variables in $[0,1]$. \end{itemize}
+In this paper, we mainly consider the following three choices for the splitting proportions. \begin{itemize} \item \textbf{Deterministic stratified case:} we choose a deterministic sequence $(p_n)_{n\geq 1}$ in $[0,1]$ and set $p_{n,k}=p_n$ for all $k$.
+An interesting special case is the choice $p_n\equiv p\in(0,1)$. \item \textbf{Random stratified case:} we set $P_{n,k}=P_n$ for all $k$, where $(P_n)_{n\ge1}$ are i.i.d.\@ random variables in $[0,1]$. \item \textbf{Fully random case:} we take $(P_{n,k}:n\ge1,\,1\le k\le n)$ to be an array of i.i.d.\@ random variables in $[0,1]$. \end{itemize} In each of these three cases, the sequence $(\calP_n)_{n\ge0}$ forms a Markov chain whose state-space is the set of finite partitions of the unit interval into subintervals.